404Wolf/stainless-technical-breifing-natug/document.typ

 Given two arbitrary midpoints between nucleosides, we want to be able to cut and then reroute the strands.
 Sometimes this will result in loops, which we need to deal with.

-In developing NATuG, an algorithm has been contrived and implemented for this process.

 #figure(
   image("./mermaid/out/conjoin-graph.png", width: 100%), caption: [Case 1A],